theupdateframework/taps/tap4.md

 This specification is backwards-compatible, however older clients will not support multiple repository consensus on entrusted target files, and so will ignore this TAP.
-Older clients may continue to use a single repository.
-New clients need to add relatively little code to follow the behaviour defined by TAP 4.
+These clients may continue to use a single repository.
+New clients need to add relatively little code to follow the behavior defined by TAP 4.
 However, they must be careful to store the metadata for each repository separately from others (e.g., by using a different directory for each repository).